memberful/memberful-wp/readme.txt

 3. Simple sign in and account management widget.

 == Changelog ==

+= 1.18.0 =
+* Don't require the openssl extension.
+Use the built in WordPress nonces.
+* Hide comments on protected Memberful posts.
+* Add support for nested shortcodes.
+* Fix Bulk Restrict Access tool default content checkbox.
+* Fix PHP notice: Undefined index: memberful_marketing_content.
+* For Private RSS Feeds, mirror the WordPress feed count setting.
+* Add a warning recommending an SSL certificate if no SSL is found.
+* Only run syncing when connected to Memberful.
+* Fix the formatting in the Private RSS Feeds.

+= 1.17.1 =
+* Bug fixes for private RSS feeds

 = 1.17.0 =
 * Add support for private RSS feeds